arvvoid/plugin.video.hbogoeu/README.md

 * Download and install the add-on from zip in Kodi
 * Configure the Add-on: select the correct operator and enter your hbogo username and password (first check if you can login in your local hbo go website without problems)
+* The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed

 ## Tested